Sunday, December 11, 2022

 In order to revive interest in the contest this year, GLT offered writing workshops to any teachers interested in receiving them.
 This past fall I conducted twenty such hour-long workshops at schools across the city.
 While exhausting (and taxing on my voice) it was very inspiring to be able to make a direct connection with so many students – in person – and to engage them in the craft of creative writing.

 Here’s the thing; I always wanted to write.
 When I was a child, I wrote.
-But my efforts were ever promoted.
+But my efforts were never promoted.
 They were never fostered.
-Not by my parents, my efforts were outright derided by my brothers’ friends.
+Not by my parents, and my efforts were outright derided by my brothers’ friends.
 There was always someone to tell me what I was doing wrong, no one took me aside to show me how to do it right.
 It took me a long time before I realized it was something I could do.
 Someone I could be.

 In these workshops, there wasn’t a lot of time to cover structure, apart from the basics.
 What we did was brainstorm, create characters with motivations inspired by themes present in Dickens’ work.
 When a student offered up a character, I would ask questions about who they were, and where they were, and what they – the character – wanted.
 And then I asked them to write about that for a few minutes, then we would go further.